thrill/thrill/README.md

 [http://project-thrill.org](http://project-thrill.org)

-If you'd like to contribute to Thrill, please review the [contribution guidelines](https://github.com/thrill/thrill/blob/master/CONTRIBUTING.md).
+If you'd like to contribute to Thrill, please review the [contribution guidelines](CONTRIBUTING.md).

 # Building Thrill

-Thrill can be build using ``make``.
-To build Thrill, run:
+Thrill can be built with ``cmake``.
+A convenience wrapper combining building and testing is provided, simply run

     ./compile.sh

 # Documentation